Performance of LDAK-KVIK

 Simulation study power

-For the quantitative phenotypes, LDAK-KVIK and BOLT-LMM are the two most powerful MMAA tools, ahead of REGENIE and GCTA-LOCO, while fastGWA generally has lowest power.
-For the binary phenotypes, the three MMAA tools have similar power.
+Across all scenarios considered, LDAK-KVIK and BOLT-LMM are the two most powerful MMAA tools, ahead of REGENIE and GCTA-LOCO, while fastGWA generally has lowest power.